COVID-19 isolation, quarantine or lockdown: what they mean for your family

 - Take a virtual tour of a gallery or historic place together.

-Using routines to support family wellbeing during lockdown
+Using routines to support family wellbeing during isolation, quarantine or lockdown

-For health and wellbeing during lockdown, children need a sense of security, healthy eating, physical activity, good sleep, play and quiet time.
+For health and wellbeing during isolation, quarantine or lockdown, children need a sense of security, healthy eating, physical activity, good sleep, play and quiet time.
 You need these things too.

 A good way to make sure you all get what you need for physical and mental wellbeing is to plan a new daily routine.

-How routines can help children and teenagers during lockdown
+How routines can help children and teenagers during isolation, quarantine or lockdown

 Routines let children know what to expect.
 This means they can help children and teenagers feel safe and secure.
-This is really important during lockdown, when children and teenagers might be feeling stressed, worried, frustrated or just bored.
+This is really important during isolation, quarantine or lockdown, when children and teenagers might be feeling stressed, worried, frustrated or just bored.

 If children and teenagers need to do schoolwork, a routine can help them get through lessons and keep up with learning at home.
 It’s also a good idea to make time for different kinds of play in your children’s routine – for example, outside play, quiet play, craft, reading, digital play and so on.
 This can help your children get a good balance of activities into their days at home.